Austin Williams (boxer)

 Austin Williams (born May 3, 1996) is an American professional boxer.
+He challenged for the WBC middleweight title in 2026.

 Early life

 Born in Milwaukee Williams revealed he had a wonderful childhood and participated in sports.
 Many of his friends used sports as a lifestyle.
 Traveled back and forth to Chicago where he continued basketball. he suddenly moved to Texas and started boxing at 19.

 Amateur career

 Williams started boxing at the age of 19 and had 47 amateur bouts.
 Williams was a two-time USA Boxing Western Regional Champion, a two-time Houston Golden Gloves Champion and named Gulf Association's Most Outstanding Boxer in 2017.

 Professional career

 Notable wins of Williams early career were against Kieron Conway and River Wilson-Bent.

 Williams vs. Rolls

 Williams claimed the second belt of his pro career against Canadian Steve Rolls.
 He won on points to claim the IBF North American belt.

 Williams vs. Sheeraz

 Williams suffered the first loss of his career against WBC Silver middleweight champion Hamzah Sheeraz as part of the Matchroom vs Queensberry card in Saudi Arabia.
-Despite Ammo having a lot of success he was outboxed by Sheeraz and dropped and stopped in the 10th round.
+Despite Ammo having a lot of success he was outboxed by Sheeraz and dropped in the 10th round and stopped in the 11th.